 Another advantage of sustainable building design is that it helps improve indoor air quality by reducing the amount of toxins, such as CO2 and VOCs (volatile organic compounds), released by building materials.
 Traditional polystyrene or fiberglass insulation, for example, can leach VOCs into the air over time—to avoid this, green buildings may use natural insulators such as hemp or cotton.

 Green building design also seeks to maximize airflow and minimize ambient humidity, which in turn helps reduce the risk of mildew and mold growth, both of which can negatively impact the respiratory system.

 Lower Operating Costs

 Sustainable buildings also have lower operating costs due to the fact that they are engineered to minimize water and electricity usage.
 How much lower, you ask?
-According to the U.S. Department of Energy, energy-efficient structures save approximately 25% on utility bills when compared to buildings without these energy-saving measures.
+Energy-efficient structures save approximately 25% on utility bills when compared to buildings without these energy-saving measures, according to the DOE.

 These reduced operating costs help offset the initial expense of green buildings, which typically cost more to build than their traditional counterparts.

 In reducing the use of toxic building materials and limiting moisture buildup, green buildings ultimately improve the health of their occupants by minimizing the risk of developing debilitating respiratory illnesses and certain cancers.
 Natural sunlight, a comfortable micro-climate, and a stronger connection to the natural world further serve to improve an occupant’s mental state.